dapr/proposals/20250404-RS-workflow-rerun-from-activity.md

 Attempting to do so will return an error to the client.

 When rerunning a workflow, the workflow will be started from the event ID of an Activity in the history.
-The workflow actor will delete all history events after the event ID of the Activity chosen.
+The client must give a _new_ input to the Activity to which the workflow will be rerun from.
-The client can give an optional _new_ input to the Activity to which the workflow will be rerun from.
+The workflow history up until the event ID of the Activity will be cloned.
 If defined, the activity will be started with the new input data.
 If no input is given, the activity will be started with the same input as the original workflow.

 The client can optionally give a new instance ID to use when rerunning the workflow.
 This is useful for when the client wishes to preserve the history of the source workflow that is being rerun.
-By default, `RerunWorkflowFromActivity` will use the same instance ID as the source workflow, and therefore delete all history up until the event ID of the Activity chosen.
+`RerunWorkflowFromActivity` must have a new instance ID to clone the workflow up until the event ID from.

 If the targeted `eventID` does not exist, or is not an Activity event, the API will return an error to the client.